 Note: During the uppercase and lowercase mode, multitapping the keys only scrolls through the letters.
-For example, A->B->C, a->b->c.
+For example.
+A->B->C. a->b->c.

-During the num lock mode, except for 1, pressing the keypad only enters the numeric digits.
+During the numeric mode, except for [1,], pressing the keypad only enters the numeric digits.
 Subsequent presses of the same key inserts the same digit to the text message (no multi-tap).

-- 1 or to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Press the Menu Select button directly below Comp to see the compose options. - 4 Press the Menu Select button directly below New to compose a new message. - 5 A blinking cursor appears on the Compose screen.
+- or to TMS. - Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 or to Compose and press the Menu Select button directly below Select.
+OR

+Press the Menu Select button directly below Exit to return to the Home screen.

+5 A blinking cursor appears on the Compose screen.

 Use the keypad to type or edit your message.